-CDC director defends decision to ditch masks
+CDC director says mask turnaround based solely on science

 Walensky cautioned that even with the new guidelines, it was still too early to “declare victory,” but added that she was “cautiously optimistic” about the pandemic.

 “We have to remain humble.
-We’ve had way to many curveballs in this pandemic come to us.
+We’ve had way too many curveballs in this pandemic come to us.
 But I am really cautiously optimistic that we are in a good place right now, that cases continue to come down,” she said.

 But, she added, even though the guidance has changed, “there’s no need for everybody to start ripping off their masks.”